Q. What kind of shelter is Bridges at Kraemer Place?

 Q. How does someone get into the program?

 A. Bridges at Kraemer Place, operated by Mercy House, provides emergency beds for homeless men and women with priority for those living in the North Orange County area.
-All reservations are secured through North Orange County outreach and engagement agencies who will receive notification when beds become available.
+All reservations are secured through select North Orange County outreach and engagement agencies who will receive notification when beds become available.
 Once a referral is received and pre-screened clients are given a time and directions to one of several pick-up locations.
 A shuttle will pick them up and transport them to the shelter.
-For other resources or shelter services throughout Orange County please call 211.
-Click here to see the list of referring partners or see the list below:
+For a list of current referral agencies, or other resources or shelter services throughout Orange County please call 211.

 Bridges at Kraemer Place Contact Information